 I32ConstInstruction : U32

-Note that the value is a U32 instead of an I32, even though the wasm value is a I32.
+Note that the value is a U32 instead of an I32, even though the wasm value is an I32.
 (The difference is that I32 allows negative numbers, but the maximum value is only half of the maximum of a U32).
 Wasm uses the I32 type for both signed and unsigned integers, and the interpretation depends on context.
 We don’t have that context, and I’m hoping only the runtime actually needs that context.
 In any event, our “Hello World” script doesn’t do any negative integer calculation, so we can get away with ignoring it.

 Now we can add a transformI32ConstInstruction: